 Claiming an allowance or appealing a decision can be daunting and we hope the information below is helpful.
-We’ve also provided some useful links
+We’ve also provided some useful links to advisory services

 Disability Benefits & Entitlements

 Chronic Pain, may not, in all instances, be categorised as a disability for the purposes of claiming benefits, so your entitlement to benefits will to a large degree depend on how your disabling condition is reported in a medical report and how it is looked upon and interpreted by the relevant decision makers.
 You should take note of the definition of ‘disability’ as per the Disability Act 2005 and it is as follows.

 “disability”, in relation to a person, means a substantial restriction in the capacity of the person to carry on a profession, business or occupation in the State or to participate in social or cultural life in

 the State by reason of an enduring physical, sensory, mental health or intellectual impairment;

 Many claims are rejected because of an inadequate medical report.
 It is insufficient for your physician just to state that you have Chronic Pain and that you should get the Disability Allowance.
 Your claim is assessed by a medical team working for the Department of Social Welfare and the medical report must contain as much detail as possible.
 For example; what type of Chronic Pain does the patient have e.g. FBSS, CRPS, Fibromyalgia, Neuropathic Pain; what impact has the illness had on the ability to work, travel and on relationships; what treatments are recommended and what is the prognosis.
 The more detail the better the chance of success.